livetrails/targetjs/README.md

 **State as a Destination**

 TargetJS is built for this reality.
 It represents state as a destination or target (hence the name).
-The values of class methods and fields become destinations that the framework iterates toward based on a configurable number of "steps."
+The values of class methods and fields become targets that the framework iterates toward based on a configurable number of "steps."
 No steps means the state jumps immediately to the value.
 Adding steps transforms the change into a transition.

 **The Unified Primitive: The Target**